Scalable Learning from Probability Measures with Mean Measure Quantization: Downstream tasks with quantized measures

 \subsection{Wasserstein barycenter}

-A first example consists in proving that a Wasserstein barycenter \cite{agueh2011barycenters} of the $(\nu^{(i)}_K)_{1\leq i\leq N}$ converges towards the unique Wasserstein barycenter of the measures $(\mu^{(i)})_{1\leq i\leq N}$ when at least one of them is a.c.
+A first example consists in proving that a Wasserstein barycenter \cite{agueh2011barycenters} of the $(\mu^{(i)}_K)_{1\leq i\leq N}$ converges towards the unique Wasserstein barycenter of the measures $(\mu^{(i)})_{1\leq i\leq N}$ when at least one of them is absolutely continous (a.c).